 Another critical thing to keep in mind while providing feedback is that you need to be honest about their development.
-Tell them what was not right, point out the mistakes, and make them understand with proper examples so that they can easily grasp them.
-Providing positive feedback while encouraging them simultaneously will boost their morale and motivation to do better.
+Tell them what was not right, point out the mistakes, and make them understand with good examples so that they can quickly grasp them.
+Providing positive feedback while encouraging them will boost their morale and motivation to do better.

 Summing it Up

 Organizations that have built reliable and effective coaching programs enjoy higher levels of employee satisfaction and employee engagement.
-This in return increases retention rate and reduces turnover.
+This, in return, increases the retention rate and reduces turnover.
 Not only that, but it also fosters strong relationships between employees and managers with proper communication and feedback channels.

-It might look like an extensive task at hand but it is always better to become the manager and a coach your employees want.
+It might look like an extensive task at hand, but it is always better to become the manager and coach your employees want.
 Creating a workplace that employees would love to work for with dedication.